About Breast augmentation

 More than 80% of women reported significant improvement in 3 areas: satisfaction with breasts, psychosocial well-being and sexual well-being.
 “The gains in quality of life were considered very large-similar in magnitude to the improvement in symptoms after hip replacement surgery”.

 A reported 30,000 breast augmentations are performed each year in Canada.
 Breast augmentation at Toronto Cosmetic Clinic is our most popular procedure and now we have more proof as to why.

 Regardless of the implant style or size, at Toronto Cosmetic Clinic, the cost of your breast augmentation surgery is not affected by this, leaving you one less thing to worry about!
 Pricing starts from $7,000 (includes general anesthesia), and to read more information on this, please visit our page on Breast Augmentation Cost.

-Breast augmentation procedure at Toronto Cosmetic Clinic
+Breast Augmentation Procedure at Toronto Cosmetic Clinic

 Performed as a surgical procedure as an outpatient basis (meaning there is no need for you to stay overnight), breast augmentation takes about one hour to perform.
 In most cases the patient is placed under general anesthesia; so you will not be able to see, feel or hear what is going on.
 A tiny incision is either placed around the areola or under the breast in the breast crease.
 Through the incision a pocket will be made for the implant to sit.
 The implant will then be inserted into the breast pocket and tiny dissolvable sutures are used to close the incision.
 You will then be transferred from the operating room to the recovery room where the nurses will monitor you for 1-2 hours, until you are ready to go home.
-Back to the top

 Step-by-Step Visual to Breast Augmentation Surgery